Germanunkol/CCD-IK-Panda3D/Readme.md

 - Ball joints
 - Uses Panda3D's Bone system and can be added to an existing, rigged mesh.
 See usage hints below.
 - Pure python, no dependencies beyond Panda3D
+- *New:* The core IK solver can be run in C++, which is a bit faster.
+This is entirely optional, and the interface is almost exactly the same, only the setup is slightly more involved and requires compiling Panda3D from source.
+See "C++ Version" below.

 Not implemented:
 ----------------